PetersonDave/RazorViewsForMarketers/README.md

 **Step 4:** Create the Field View

-   Take note of the model binding fields.
-These are required for dynamic model binding to work successfully on postback.
+   Take note of the model binding fields within comments below.
+These are required for dynamic model binding to work successfully bind on postback.

    Helper methods exist for generating Page Editor friendly labels and required field indicators.